Project-Setup/Nextjs_Ts_Eslint/readme.md

 # Example Project Setup with NextJs, Typescript, Eslint, Jest and Emotion..

-## Deprecated
-**Go to different branches for different Project Setup**
-- `pwa-amp` -- with Amp, Redux-Saga, Emotion
-- `redux-saga` -- with Redux-Saga, Emotion
-- `redux-code-splitting` -- with Redux, Emotion
-- `emotion` -- with Emotion
-- `styled-jsx` -- with built-in Styled-JSX

-This is an example project setup.
-Packages used for all branches:
-* NextJs
-* Typescript
-* Eslint, Prettier
-* Jest, Enzyme
-* Next-Offline
-* Next-Manifest

 ## Usage of this example setup

 0. setup node env